 - I don't heavily use Facebook or other social media sites, since I dislike being the product.
 (Advertisers and data mining groups are the real users of social media.)

-- All disks are encrypted with 256 bit AES to protect their contents if stolen, and the master key is protected by long, randomly generated strings that I do not know.
+- All disks are encrypted with 256 bit AES to protect their contents if stolen, and the master key has only ever existed in a hardware security device.
 Linux supports block-level encryption and has a very nice interface through the

 Additionally, there are some things I used to do, but cannot any longer due to circumstances beyond my control: